Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 DNS Privacy Threats:

-* Users may be directed to bogus IP addresses for e.g., websites where they might reveal personal information to attackers.
+* Users may be directed to bogus IP addresses which, depending on the application, protocol and authentication method, might lead users to reveal personal information to attackers.
+One example is a website that doesn't use TLS or its TLS authentication can somehow be subverted.

 Mitigations: